OlekMazur/iDom-fe/README.md

 ![img]

-Three variants are built out of the same source.
+Three variants are built out of the same source:

 **local** variant
 -----------------